TheWinrarz/340project/README.txt

 unforseen excesses.

 get_main_memory_speed():
+For this function, we do something similar to the implementation of get_cache_speed.
+This was more difficult however, because there were some numbers in the hundreds of thousands, and even in the millions of nanoseconds (on the scale of milliseconds, which seems way too long for memory access).
+For this, we decided to limit the upper scale of nanoseconds to 200.
+This gives a more reasonable answer, around 120 nanoseconds, but it also cuts out a lot of data points.

 get_cache_size():
 For this function we again started by calculating the times it takes to access elements from a large array.